 - Total Matches: 10 (10 events)

-Although these drafts are likely to offer you the worst value proposition of the three event types, they are a perfectly fine way to use your New Player Points if you just like drafting, or don’t want to pay for a standard deck, or can't make the start times for the sealed events, The upside is that they don’t require any additional investment and start more frequently than the sealed events.
-The downside is they offer the worst prizing and don’t mimic drafts on MTGO (all other drafts are done in 8-person queues; these drafts are done in 4-person queues).
+Although these Drafts are likely to offer you the worst value proposition of the two event types, they are a perfectly fine way to use your New Player Points if you just like Drafting, or simply don't want to pay for a Standard deck.
+The upside is that they don't require any additional investment.
+The downside is they offer the worst prizing and don't mimic traditional Drafts on MTGO.
+Drafts are usually done in 8 person pods.
+But New to Magic Online Drafts are done in pods of 4.